aszynkow/oci_terraform_school/session2_compartment/README.md

   Enter a value: yes
 ```

-Or use the --auto-approve falg to force a 'yes' as a value fro a prompt above.
+Or use the --auto-approve falg to force a 'yes' as a value for a prompt above.

 ```bash
 terraform apply --auto-approve